GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Models of cosmology and GW sources astrophysical population

 \subsection{Merger rate models of the compact objects}

-The merger rate of the binary compact objects is modeled for three different scenarios which we call the (a) constant merger rate, (b) phenomenological merger rate, and (c) delay-time model.
-The models are described in Tab.~\ref{tab:models} and their parameters can be seen in Tab.~\ref{tab:parameters}.
+We considered three scenarios for the merger rate of the binary compact objects: (a) constant merger rate, (b) phenomenological merger rate, and (c) delay-time model.
+The models are described in \tabacro~\ref{tab:models} and their parameters can be seen in \tabacro~\ref{tab:parameters}.

-The first scenario with a constant merger rate model is a model with a single parameter $R_0$ which corresponds to a scenario with no redshift evolution.
-The second scenario of the model considers a merger rate varying with the redshift; it uses four phenomenological parameters~\citep{Madau2014}:
+The first scenario with a constant merger rate model is a model with a single parameter, $R_0$, which corresponds to a scenario with no redshift evolution.
+The second scenario of the model considers a merger rate varying with the redshift; it uses four phenomenological parameters ($\gamma,~\kappa,~R_0,~z_p$)~\citep{Madau2014}:

-The third model we consider is a physics-driven model that models the merger rate in terms of the delay time distribution denoted by $t_d$ \citep{2010ApJ...716..615O,2010MNRAS.402..371B, 2012ApJ...759...52D, Dominik:2014yma, 2016MNRAS.458.2634M, Lamberts:2016txh, 2018MNRAS.474.4997C, Elbert:2017sbr, Eldridge:2018nop, Vitale:2018yhm, Buisson:2020hoq,Santoliquido:2020axb}.
-Currently the constraints are weak from individual events \citep{Fishbach:2021mhp, https://doi.org/10.48550/arxiv.2204.13495} and the stochastic GW background \citep{Mukherjee:2021ags}.
+The third model considered is driven by physics and that models the merger rate in terms of the delay time distribution denoted as $t_d$ \citep{2010ApJ...716..615O,2010MNRAS.402..371B, 2012ApJ...759...52D, Dominik:2014yma, 2016MNRAS.458.2634M, Lamberts:2016txh, 2018MNRAS.474.4997C, Elbert:2017sbr, Eldridge:2018nop, Vitale:2018yhm, Buisson:2020hoq,Santoliquido:2020axb}.
+The time delay is the elapsed time between the formation of the stars (which later will become black holes) and the merging of the black holes.
+Currently, constraints on $t_d$ are weak from individual events \citep{Fishbach:2021mhp, https://doi.org/10.48550/arxiv.2204.13495} and the stochastic GW background \citep{Mukherjee:2021ags}.
 In the future, by combing the properties of emission line galaxies with GW sources, a better measurement of the delay time is possible \citep{Mukherjee:2021bmw}.
-The time delay used in this model refers to the elapsed time between the formation of the stars, which later will become black holes, and the merging of the black holes.
-The time delay is not the same value for all binary black holes, but it is rather following a distribution (see Eq.~\ref{eq:t_d}).
-For a star to become a black hole only a few Myrs are required, but for a black hole to find another companion, form a binary, and merge a significant amount of time is needed (in the order of Gyrs).
-This model assumes a star formation rate and different power-law forms of the probability distribution of the delay time $P_t(t_d|t_d^{min},t_d^{\rm max},d)$ \citep{2022MNRAS.tmp.2056M,https://doi.org/10.48550/arxiv.2204.13495}.
-This model has three parameters as described in Tab.~\ref{tab:parameters} and the corresponding merger rate at redshift~$z$ can be written as
+The time delay is not the same value for all binary black holes, rather, it follows a distribution of $P_t$:

+For a star to become a black hole only a few Myrs are required, but for a black hole to find another companion, form a binary, and merge a significant amount of time is needed (on the order of Gyrs).
+This model assumes a star formation rate and different power law forms of the probability distribution of the delay time $P_t(t_d|t_d^{min},t_d^{\rm max},d)$ \citep{2022MNRAS.tmp.2056M,https://doi.org/10.48550/arxiv.2204.13495}.
+This model has four parameters (d, $t_d^{min}$, $\alpha_Z$, $\gamma_Z$) as described in \tabacro~\ref{tab:parameters} and the corresponding merger rate at redshift, $z$, can be expressed as: